Connect with others who understand.

 Insomnia is common among people living with cardiovascular conditions such as heart disease.
 A 2021 research study found that 45 percent of outpatients with coronary heart disease experienced insomnia.

 You may have wondered, “Does insomnia cause high blood pressure?”
 Research suggests it can.
-Insomnia has been linked to increased hypertension (high blood pressure), coronary heart disease (narrowing of the blood vessels that supply heart), and heart failure (when the heart can’t pump effectively).
+Insomnia has been linked to increased hypertension (high blood pressure), coronary heart disease (narrowing of the blood vessels that supply the heart), and heart failure (when the heart can’t pump effectively).

 There are several reasons why people with heart disease may struggle with insomnia.